What does School integration mean for your community?

 Provide space.
 Most community meetings take place in the host’s home or local school, but you can be creative.
 Community meetings can be held anywhere where guests can sit in a circle for discussion.

 Plan food and drink.
 If you prefer to order pizza, make it a potluck, or just provide some wine and cheese--it's all good!

 ASID will provide a facilitator, so that you can participate fully in hosting and the discussion with your community.

 Ready to bring the movement home?
 Sign Up Here if you are interested in hosting!

 Once you sign up, we will contact you to answer any questions, provide more information, and assign a facilitator to your meeting.
-You can keep the text below about needing facilitators.

 We need facilitators as well!
 The best training for facilitation is to attend a community meeting yourself.
 Afterward, we will provide you with discussion materials and coaching, and when you are ready, we will add you to our pool of facilitators.